HackBulgaria/Android-1/TasksForCourseApply/3-StainedGlassFilter.md

 See?
 Simple.

 **Note:** Finding the closest point to another point is easy but the naive approach takes O(N) time.
 Use [K-D trees](http://en.wikipedia.org/wiki/K-d_tree) to reduce the complexity to O(log(N)).
 You can use any java library or code you want.
-Personally I used literary the [first goole result](http://home.wlu.edu/~levys/software/kd/) that popped out on my first search.
+Personally I used literary the [first google result](http://home.wlu.edu/~levys/software/kd/) that popped out on my first search.
 K-D trees are simple so any library is as good as the next, so don't worry about it ;)

 ### The Formalaties!